troelskn/hbind/README.markdown

 Selector syntax
 ---

-A domplate selector can scan html and replace parts of it.
+A hbind selector can scan html and replace parts of it.
 It's a bit like a regular expression, but tailored to HTML.

 Syntax for selectors are similar to [CSS selectors](http://www.w3.org/TR/CSS2/selector.html), popularised by Javascript libraries such as [jQuery](http://jquery.com/).
 To select an element, you can use: